App-Maker-Software/AppMakerProfessional/README.md

 ## Announcement 🔔

-Hey it's me, [Joe](https://github.com/joehinkle11), I'm taking a hiatus from App Maker until December.
+Hey it's me, [Joe](https://github.com/joehinkle11), I've retired App Maker.
+I enjoyed the learning experience of building this app.
 Thanks to everyone who has tested the app and given me feedback!
-I can't wait to return to this project.
+If you wish to keep using it, you can attempt to use this version on GitHub (I don't recommend) or use the version on the App Store!

 I'll post to the [project Twitter account](https://twitter.com/AppMakeriOS) when I resume work on it, so give it a follow if you'd like to be notified.